 Potomac Eagle Scenic Railroad takes its name from the bald eagles passengers typically see in "The Trough," a steep-sided valley through which flows the South Branch of the Potomac River.
 The Potomac Eagle's Wappocomo Station, the point of departure for all trains, is in Romney, about two and one-half hours by car from Washington, DC, and three hours' drive from Pittsburgh.
 The Potomac Eagle train is pulled by General Motors locomotives that were built in the late 1940s and 1950s.
 You can sit in open-air or traditional rail cars.

-There is a concession stand onboard the train, and you can bring a small cooler onboard.
+There is a concession stand onboard the train, or you can bring your own snacks aboard in a small cooler that does not have wheels.
 Most trips are three and one-half hours long, but the Potomac Eagle also makes all-day trips.

-The Potomac Eagle runs Saturdays July through September, daily during October, and for special weekend events during November and December.
+The Potomac Eagle runs Saturdays May through September, daily during October, and for weekend trips in early November.
 Ticket prices vary by season and length of trip.
+Club car fares include a meal.

 One train car is a retrofitted combine car (half baggage, half passenger) with 16 seats, accessible restrooms and a sliding door wide enough to accommodate a scooter, according to Potomac Eagle Vice President Dan Snyder.
 Wheelchair users can also take advantage of the train's airplane-size folding wheelchair to transfer to their own wheelchairs, which they can station at a table in one of the other train cars.
 It's best to call the reservations office in advance, particularly in October, when the train is 16 cars long, so staffers can respot the train to ensure easy access.